vfko/Python-Sharepoint-API/README.md

 Easy to use.

-Tested on Windows and Linux platform.
+Tested on Windows and Linux.

 # Required libreries:
 - django-environ